arpitbbhayani/knowledge-base/outage-dissections/an-engineering-deep-dive-into-atlassian-s-mega-outage-of-april-2022/README.md

 ## Insight 3: Mark vs Permanent Deletion

-The script that Atlassian ran to delete had both the options - Mark of Deletion and Permanent deletion.
+The script that Atlassian ran to delete had both the options- Mark of Deletion and Permanent deletion.

 Mark for deletion: is soft delete i.e. marking is_deleted to true.
 Permanent deletion: hard delete i.e. firing DELETE query